Jill Haworth

 Valerie Jill Haworth (15 August 1945 – 3 January 2011) was an English-American actress.
 She appeared in films throughout the 1960s, and started making guest appearances on television in 1963.
 She originated the role of Sally Bowles in the musical Cabaret on Broadway in 1966.

 Early life

-Haworth was born in Hove, East Sussex, to a textile magnate father and a mother Nancy who trained as a ballet dancer.
-She was named Valerie Jill in honour of the day she was born, Victory over Japan Day or V.J.
-Day.
-She took ballet lessons at the Sadler's Wells Ballet School to escape from an unhappy home when her parents separated in 1953.
+Haworth was born in Hove, East Sussex, to a textile magnate father.
+Her mother Nancy had trained as a ballet dancer.
+The girl was named Valerie Jill in honour of being born on Victory over Japan Day, or V.J.
+Day, during World War II.
+After her parents separated in 1953, she took ballet lessons at the Sadler's Wells Ballet School to escape from an unhappy home.
 Later she attended the Corona Stage School.

 Career

-Haworth's first film appearance was in the remake of The 39 Steps (1959), directed by Ralph Thomas, when she had a non-speaking part as a schoolgirl.
-Next she played another schoolgirl in The Brides of Dracula (1960), directed by Terence Fisher.
+Haworth's first film appearance was in the 1959 English remake of The 39 Steps, directed by Ralph Thomas, when she had a non-speaking part as a schoolgirl.
+Next she played a schoolgirl in The Brides of Dracula (1960), directed by Terence Fisher.